This article was originally published on October 13, 2015, but we think it still rocks!

-Rick and Morty is over for "a year and a half...or longer," according to Mr. Poopy Butthole, but there's still reruns, and we can watch the whole series on the Adult Swim website—which it looks like the folks at Digg must have done—a lot—because they're just released a Ricktastic supercut of every single burp in both seasons of the animated show.
+Rick and Morty is over for "a year and a half...or longer," according to Mr. Poopy Butthole, but there's still reruns, and we can watch the whole series on the Adult Swim website.
+It looks like the folks at Digg must have done it a lot because they're just released a Ricktastic supercut of every single burp in both seasons of the animated show.

 "The pilot, that was the worst.
 For some reason I was like, 'Rick has to burp every fucking line.'
 So I was in there for four hours recording Rick, and just swallowing air and doing every single line with a burp take.
 I left that studio with the worst stomach ache.
 I went home and laid in bed and thought I was going to fucking die or have to go to the hospital, it was seriously bad.
 And the irony is that we cut the radio play together and Harmon was like, 'There are way too many fucking burps in this,' and I was like, 'Oh fuck, you're right!
 This is disgusting.'"